Download: 4 Tips for Moving an Elderly Parent

 • What needs to be thrown out?

 You may find yourself reminiscing as you go through these belonging, so feel free to share stories or memories about specific things.
 For the items you decide to sell, you may hold an estate auction or garage sale.
-If you work with Sunlight Support, we take care of the sale as well, tagging, selling, and distributing the items you instructed us to.
+If you work with Sunlight Senior Care, we take care of the sale as well, tagging, selling, and distributing the items you instructed us to.

 Moving an elderly parent requires forethought, detailed planning, and communication.
 But it can be a positive and memorable experience that helps them enjoy their later years in their new environment.